 5. St. Lawrence Market

 The St. Lawrence Market is another market on every foodie’s bucket list.
 If you follow your nose inside its beautiful brick walls, you’ll find specialty vendors who take pride in serving top-quality products from baked goods to meat and veggies.
-A bottle of maple syrup from this market makes for a great souvenir.
+A bottle of maple syrup from this market makes for a great souvenir from Canada.

 Meat-lovers shouldn’t miss a chance to try Toronto’s world-famous peameal bacon breakfast sandwich from Carousel Bakery.

 Toronto’s Distillery District is known for its brick façades and Victorian-era industrial architecture.
 The historic district was once home to the Gooderham and Worts Distillery but has more recently been taken over by the much smaller, Mill Street Brewery, as well as some theatres, cafes, shops and restaurants.

 In the winter, the Distillery District hosts the annual Toronto Christmas Market featuring a 50-foot Christmas tree, pop-up shops, yummy treats and holiday tunes to put you in the Christmas spirit.

 When you think of Toronto, I’m sure one visual comes to mind before all others.
 Located in the city center, the CN tower is the third tallest tower in the world at a staggering 553 meters (1,800 feet).
 It is an essential stop for all tourists looking for the ultimate bird’s eye view of the city.